-“Oh so, now you won’t even tell me about your dreams?
+“Oh so, now you won’t even share your dreams?
 Don’t tell me you’re still mad at me.
 I apologized last night.
 What do you want me to do, get down on my knees and beg for your forgiveness?
-You do don’t you?
+You do…don’t you?
 I’m not even sure what I did wrong.”

 “I heard you and Rachel making fun of me.”